KS3 Curriculum

 The Drama department comprises a modern drama studio featuring programmable LED lighting controlled through iPad technology, complemented by the Theatre Clera stage facility.

 YEAR 7 Students develop their skills of exploring, creating, responding and reflecting through considering three big questions: “What core skills do we need to develop to succeed in the Expressive Arts?”, “How do the Expressive Arts reflect the Welsh culture and traditions?” and “How do the Expressive Arts help us develop a positive sense of self-esteem?”.
-These questions provide pupils with a wide range of motivating learning experiences designed to support, strengthen, and develop their abilities within and across The Four Purposes.
+These questions provide students with a wide range of motivating learning experiences designed to support, strengthen, and develop their abilities within and across The Four Purposes.

 important topics as well as being introduced to different elements of Drama (lighting, costume and design) The topics range from Peer Pressure, Theatre in Education and Roles in the Theatre.